 Some years ago, Barbara and I belonged to the Overland Park (Kansas) Church of the Nazarene.
 At that time, the church's letterhead and publicity included the phrase "a fellowship of concern."

 What that local church leadership was trying to say, of course, is that our love for God must be accompanied by an increasing sensitivity to human needs.

 This is the perfect love that we preach about: perfect in its intensity toward God and perfect in its all-inclusiveness as regards other human beings.

 We do not keep these two commandments to provide a selling point for Christianity.
 We keep them simply because that's the kind of radical lifestyle to which Christ calls us as we try to live for Him in a world that is sin-infested, pleasure-bloated, and on an ego trip.

-The author wrote these devotional thoughts while serving as a missionary in Italy.
+I wrote these devotional thoughts while Barbara and I were serving as missionaries in Italy.
 They were published in Standard, a weekly take-home curriculum piece for adult Sunday school classes produced by what is now called The Foundry.

 -- Howard Culbertson,

 Scott Daniels is currently pastoring College Church of the Nazarene in Nampa, ID.
 He recorded these sermons while serving as pastor of the Richardson Church of the Nazarene in the Dallas-Ft.
 Worth metro area.
 Prior to that, Dr. Daniels was a professor in the School of Theology and Ministry at Southern Nazarene University.
 He received his BA from Northwest Nazarene University and his MDiv and PhD in theology and ethics from Fuller Theological Seminary.